Hexworks/zircon.skeleton.java/README.md

 It is highly recommended to use IntelliJ IDEA for this project.
 You can get the free community version from [this page](https://www.jetbrains.com/idea/download/#section=mac).
-You don't need to buy the Ultimate version, the Community Edition is perfectly fine
+You don't need to buy the Ultimate version, the Community Edition is perfectly fine.

 Importing the project is pretty simple.
 When IDEA is started you need to